lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 |[`valueType`](#valueType)| *How* a value MUST be decoded <hr> `boolean` <br> `string` <br> `address` <br> `uintN` <br> `intN` <br> `bytesN` <br> `bytes` <br> `uintN[]` <br> `intN[]` <br> `string[]` <br> `address[]` <br> `bytes[]` |
 |[`valueContent`](#valueContent)| *How* a value SHOULD be interpreted <hr> `Boolean` <br> `String` <br> `Address` <br> `Number` <br> `BytesN` <br> `Bytes` <br> `Keccak256` <br> [`BitArray`](#BitArray) <br> `URL` <br> [`AssetURL`](#AssetURL) <br> [`JSONURL`](#JSONURL) <br> `Markdown` <br> `Literal` (*e.g.:* `0x1345ABCD...`) |

-### `name`
+### Data Key Name

-The `name` is the human-readable format of the ERC725Y data key.
-It aims to abstract the representation of the ERC725Y data key and defines what the data key represents.
-In most cases, it SHOULD highlight the intent behind the data key.
+The `name` is the human-readable format of a ERC725Y data key.
+Its the basis which are used to generate the `32 bytes` key hash.
+Names can be arbitrarily choose, but SHOULD highlight the content behind the data value.

 In scenarios where an ERC725Y data key is part of an LSP Standard, the data key `name` SHOULD be comprised of the following: `LSP{N}{KeyName}`, where